jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

 (6) This section does not affect the Court's inherent jurisdiction.

 ### 108 Rules governing procedure
-Rules not inconsistent with this Act may be made under section 51C of the Judicature Act 1908 to regulate the practice and procedure of the Court or the Court of Appeal or the Supreme Court in relation to any application to the Court under this Act.
+Rules not inconsistent with this Act may be made under section 148 of the Senior Courts Act 2016 to regulate the practice and procedure of the Court or the Court of Appeal or the Supreme Court in relation to any application to the Court under this Act.

 **Recognition orders**